-The testes lie outside of the body and are maintained at a temperature about two degrees Centigrade lower than the body's core temperature.
+The testes lie outside of the body and are maintained at a temperature about 2oC lower than the body's core temperature.
 This is because sperm production and quality is optimal at this lower temperature.

 The testes have two functions – to produce sperm and to produce hormones, particularly testosterone.

 Sperm are produced in the seminiferous tubules of the testes.
-There are about 700 of these tubes in each testis, each is the length of an arm and the width of a few hairs; the whole collection of tubules is longer than a football pitch!
-Once the sperm are produced in the seminiferous tubules they pass into the epididymis, a long coiled tube in which sperm mature as they are conveyed along it.
+There are about 700 of these tubes in each testis, each is the length of an arm and the width of a few hairs; the whole collection of tubules if laid end to end is longer than a football pitch!
+Once the sperm are produced in the seminiferous tubules, they pass into the epididymis (a long coiled tube in which sperm mature as they are conveyed along it).
 They are then ready to be released at ejaculation via the vas deferens.

 The main hormone secreted by the testes is testosterone, an androgenic hormone.
 Testosterone is secreted by cells that lie between the seminiferous tubules, known as the Leydig cells.
-The testes also produce inhibin B and anti-müllerian hormone from Sertoli cells, and insulin-like factor 3 and oestradiol from the Leydig cells.
+The testes also produce inhibin B and anti-Müllerian hormone from Sertoli cells, and insulin-like peptide 3 (INSL3) and oestradiol from the Leydig cells.

-Many things can wrong with the testes; they can be grouped into physical injury and diseases or conditions that affect the function of the testes:
+Many things can wrong with the testes; these can be grouped into physical injury and diseases or conditions that affect the function of the testes: